Why a Team of Models Beats a Solo AI

 If each checker is independently 70% accurate:

-That's a 4x improvement in reliability — from the same class of tool, just by adding independence and diversity.
+That's a meaningful improvement in reliability — from the same class of tool, by adding independence, adversarial challenge, and external evidence.

 Ensemble methods in machine learning